PathfindEd/Pathfind-Education-Blog/_posts/2025-12-11-the-ielts-trap-why-your-degree-might-be-your-only-english-certificate.md

 ---
 layout: post
-title: "The IELTS Trap: Why Your Degree Might Be Your Only English Certificate"
+title: "IELTS Waiver: Use Medium of Instruction (MOI) to Skip the Test"
 date: 2025-12-11 08:00:00 +0000
 categories: [study abroad, uk admissions, ielts, language requirements]
 tags: [ielts, toefl, medium of instruction, moi, language waiver, admissions]
-excerpt: "If you completed your previous degree in English, you may be able to secure a language requirement waiver for your UK university application, saving you time and money."
+excerpt: "If you completed your degree in English, you may be able to secure a language requirement waiver for your UK university application, saving you time and money and avoiding the IELTS Trap."
+slug: ielts-waiver-moi-letter
 ---

 It is a common scenario: a student who completed their entire undergraduate degree taught in English spends valuable time and money preparing for and sitting the IELTS or TOEFL test, only to find out they never needed to.